-When we feel our dog is under the weather, it can be a stressful time working out what's wrong and how we can fix them.
-It may be they're drinking too much water or maybe they're off their food, it may be they don't want to get up and play or are showing signs of stiffness which you assumed only affected older dogs.
+Have you ever felt that your dog is under the weather but you don't quite know what's wrong?
+You just have a feeling they're not quite themselves.
+It may be they're drinking too much water or maybe they're off their food, it may be they don't want to get up and play.

 Whatever the signs, we strive to fix it and get them back to their healthy selves.

-In this guide we bring you 'A Guide To Canine Osteoarthritis' detailing what the disease is, how you can help your dog and how to live with the disease.
-The guide is packed full of key advice from veterinary experts who took part in Canine Mobility Month 'Freedom To Move' in association with Supleneo flex, who are committed to helping dog owners give their dogs all round canine joint health through a better understanding of canine osteoarthritis.
+In this guide, we bring you 'A Guide To Canine Osteoarthritis' detailing what the disease is, how you can help your dog and how to live with the disease.
+The guide is packed full of key advice from veterinary experts who are committed to helping dog owners give their dogs all round canine joint health through a better understanding of canine osteoarthritis.

 Any breed of dog can develop osteoarthritis.
 However, genetics do play a role and some breeds are significantly more prone to it than others.

 Large breed dogs.
 In general, large breed dogs tend to be more prone to developing osteoarthritis.
 This may be because their higher weight increases day-to-day stress on their joints thus making them more susceptible.

 German Shepherds.
 German Shepherds appear to be a particularly susceptible breed.
 Many individuals have an abnormal elbow joint, immediately increasing the probability of that elbow developing osteoarthritis.
 German Shepherd hips are also very susceptible.
 A 2001 study done at School of Veterinary Medicine, University of Pennsylvania, involving over 15,000 dogs consisting of German Shepherds, Golden Retrievers, Labrador Retrievers and Rottweilers showed that the risk of Germans Shepherds developing osteoarthritis in their hips was about five times the combined risk of the other three breeds.[/su_spoiler]